Projects

 Guntersville High School

-Hewitt-Trussville Sports Complex
+Hewitt-Trussville High School Softball Complex

 The complex features a premier softball field, covered bleacher seating, a fully equipped press box, modern dugouts, and a dedicated softball fieldhouse.
 The fieldhouse includes locker rooms and an indoor hitting facility, providing athletes with top-tier amenities for training and game-day preparation.
 Known as Roberts Stadium, this complex sets a new standard for high school softball venues, and we look forward to countless memorable games here for years to come.